To gain weight you must eat more kilojoules every day from a range of healthy foods while maintaining regular exercise.

-In our society, where there is a large number of overweight and obese people, there is much more emphasis on losing weight rather than gaining weight.
+In our society, where there are many overweight and obese people, there's much more emphasis on losing weight than gaining it.
+Some people are naturally lean and healthy but others are underweight due to an underlying problem or condition.

 What is underweight?

 The most widely accepted method to assess weight is body mass index (BMI).
 It determines whether your weight is putting you at risk and is based on your height and weight.
 The normal weight BMI range is 18.5 to 24.9.
-Underweight is a BMI less than 18.5.
+Having a BMI of less than 18.5 indicates that you may be underweight.

 For most people, being underweight means poor nutrition – insufficient kilojoules eaten on a regular basis.